Best Work From Home Jobs in 2025 | Remote Career Tips & Sites

 • Use a current, sensible, email address.

-For example – Lovebunny@gmail.com might have once been okay to use, but does it portray the right image when applying for a managerial position?
+For example: Lovebunny@gmail.com might have once been okay to use, but does it portray the right image for the role you are applying for?

 • Some companies have a ‘recruitment’ or ‘careers’ section on their own company website.
 This requires you to return to their website regularly to see what openings have been listed.

-• Another option is to register with online job agencies who try and match you directly with potential employers.
+• Another option is to register with online job agencies that will try and match you directly with potential employers.

 • Don’t forget professional forums and websites such as LinkedIn as they also offer job opportunities.